IWES-LUH/sdof_dynamics/README.md

 ### Desktop Version (Windows / Linux / macOS)

 [Download from the latest release](../../releases/latest) — no installer needed, single executable per platform.
 The Windows build requires a Vulkan-capable GPU driver (any modern GPU).
-All builds include LaTeX equation rendering.

-Provides rendered LaTeX equations in the theory panel via MathJax.
+All builds include typeset LaTeX equations in the theory panel via MathJax.

 ---